d-morrison/IntroStatActivities/_book/12-RG-1ofeach.md

 # Inference for a Quantitative Response with Independent Samples

-## Module 12 Reading Guide: Inference for a Difference in Two Means
+## Week 12 Reading Guide: Inference for a Difference in Two Means

 ### Section 6.3 (Inference for a difference in two means) {-}